35

 Avg faculty salary (monthly)$7,253

-Bethany Lutheran admits 39% of applicants -- one of the more selective small private-nonprofits in this batch.
+Bethany Lutheran admits 39% of applicants - one of the more selective small private-nonprofits in our dataset.
 SAT mid-ranges (Math 490-600, Reading 550-580) and ACT 21-26 reflect a college-ready student body well above national medians for liberal-arts schools at this scale.
-The 54.9% completion rate is moderate -- not great for a relatively selective school.
+The 54.9% completion rate is moderate - not great for a relatively selective school.
 The selectivity-completion mismatch suggests financial constraints (rather than academic preparation) are likely driving non-completion.

 Compared to Similar Schools